 - Carefully consider tool selection and assessment procedures.
 When assessing ELLs, always consider test bias.
 Test bias can slip in through a myriad of ways because all of the instruments and techniques available are influenced by our culture.
 The tools an examiner uses should be reliable.
 They should not be racially, culturally, or linguistically discriminatory.
 Assessment should be administered in the language and form most likely to yield valid results for that particular student.
 The goal is to accurately assess a student’s skill level and abilities.
 Depending on the particular circumstances and situation of the ELL, cognitive testing may consist of testing in English, nonverbal measures (when standardized cognitive measures are not available in the student’s native language or when verbal skills are immature), or testing with the use of an interpreter if a bilingual examiner is not available.
 If a student has received formal instruction in English only, then academic testing should be conducted in English regardless of the student’s native language.
 However, if the student has received formal instruction in their native language or in both languages, academic testing may need to be conducted in both languages.

-- Use Data-based decision making.
+- Use data-based decision making.
 The crux of the challenge for bilingual assessments is to determine if identified deficiencies are related to language differences or if there is a disability that requires intervention.
 If a disability is identified, the examiner must document ecological validity—that their conclusions are supported by more than one score.
 Exclusionary factors such as economic disadvantage, lack of school experience, environment, etc. must also be considered as reasons for the student’s learning difficulties.

 Since there’s a lot to keep track of when completing an effective assessment of ELLs, it can be challenging to manage.
-Download our Bilingual Assessment Checklist to help ensure you have completed the appropriate steps needed for a fair and complete assessment.